dfelinto/blender-manual/manual/grease_pencil/modifiers/color/hue_saturation.rst

 Mode
    The color transformation will be applied on the stroke and/or the fill color.

-   Stroke and Fill, Stroke, Fill
+   Stroke & Fill, Stroke, Fill

 Hue
    Specifies the hue rotation of the image.
 360° are mapped to (0 to 1).